Uterus: Other animals

 In monotremes, mammals which lay eggs, namely the platypus and the echidnas, either the term uterus or oviduct is used to describe the same organ, but the egg does not develop a placenta within the mother and thus does not receive further nourishment after formation and fertilization.

-Marsupials have two uteri, each of which connect to a lateral vagina and which both use a third, middle "vagina" which functions as the birth canal.
+Marsupials have two uteri, each of which connect to a lateral vagina and both use a third, middle "vagina", which functions as the birth canal.
 Marsupial embryos form a choriovitelline placenta (which can be thought of as something between a monotreme egg and a "true" placenta), in which the egg's yolk sac supplies a large part of the embryo's nutrition but also attaches to the uterine wall and takes nutrients from the mother's bloodstream.
-However, bandicoots also have a rudimentary chorioallantoic placenta, similar to those of placental mammals.
+However, bandicoots also have a rudimentary chorioallantoic placenta, similar to those of placentals.

-The fetus usually develops fully in placental mammals and only partially in marsupials including kangaroos and opossums.
-In marsupials the uterus forms as a duplex organ of two uteri.
+The fetus usually develops fully in placentals and only partially in marsupials including kangaroos and opossums.
+In marsupials, the uterus forms as a duplex organ of two uteri.
 In monotremes such as the platypus, the uterus is duplex and rather than nurturing the embryo, secretes the shell around the egg.
 It is essentially identical with the shell gland of birds and reptiles, with which the uterus is homologous.

 In mammals, the four main forms of the uterus are: duplex, bipartite, bicornuate and simplex.